Smalltown Boy: Legacy

 "Smalltown Boy" is associated with the rise of British gay culture in the 1980s, alongside hits by the closeted George Michael and the openly gay Frankie Goes to Hollywood.
 Writing in the Observer for its 40th anniversary, Paul Flynn wrote: Smalltown Boy' documents in empathetic, kitchen-sink detail the feelings of rejecting one archaic value system and moving to the big gay city to find your own...
 [It has] resisted fossilisation."
 He concluded that it "can still make reasonable claims to being the British national anthem of gay", and counted it among the work of other major figures in British gay history, such as Oscar Wilde, Joe Orton, Derek Jarman and Peter Tatchell.

-Reviewing the Age of Consent reissue for Pitchfork in 2017, Laura Snapes wrote that Smalltown Boy' remains a perfect song.
+Reviewing the Age of Consent reissue for Pitchfork in 2017, Laura Snapes wrote that Smalltown Boy'" remains a perfect song.
 It is nimble and crushing, forlorn and relieved, frail yet determined."
-In 2022, Rolling Stone named it the 163rd-greatest dance song, and Time Out ranked the 12th-best "gay songs to celebrate pride all year long in 2022", writing that it "takes the pain of rejection and makes it danceable".
+In 2022, Rolling Stone named it the 163rd-greatest dance song, and Time Out ranked it the 12th-best song to celebrate gay pride, writing that it "takes the pain of rejection and makes it danceable".
 In 2023, Rolling Stone named "Smalltown Boy" the 38th-most inspirational LGBTQ song, and in 2025 Billboard named it the 56th-greatest LGBTQ+ anthem.
 In 2024, Wade said "Smalltown Boy" was still popular with young people: "There are still some kids who are terrified in their own homes.
 For the teenager wondering whether they'll get fucked or stabbed by the person they chose to look at across the classroom, 'Smalltown Boy' still means something."
 Bell said "Smalltown Boy" was the record he was proudest of signing.

 A remix by Stephen Hague was released on 24 December 1990.
 For the song's 30th anniversary in 2014, Somerville released a new version, "Smalltown Boy Reprise".
 A series of remixes were issued for the 40th anniversary in 2024, and the song became popular on the social media service TikTok.
-It remains part of British gay culture, and posters with its lyrics were posted across London for the 2024 Pride event.
+As of 2024, it remains part of British gay culture, and posters with its lyrics were posted across London for the 2024 Pride event.

 "Smalltown Boy" was sampled by the German band Real McCoy in their 1994 song "Automatic Lover (Call for Love)".
 The Swedish DJs Steve Angello and Axwell, as Supermode, sampled "Smalltown Boy" in their 2006 track "Tell Me Why".
 The German industrial metal band Oomph! paid homage to "Smalltown Boy" in their 2012 song "Kleinstadtboy".
 In 2015, the American singer Brandon Flowers sampled "Smalltown Boy" in his song "I Can Change", and the Belgian singer Kate Ryan released a cover.
 In 2020, the gay country singer Orville Peck released a cover of "Smalltown Boy".
-In 2024, the Knocks and Perfume Genius collaborated on a cover of "Smalltown Boy" for its 40th anniversary.
+In 2024, the Knocks and Perfume Genius collaborated on a cover for its 40th anniversary.